Thursday, 30 May 2024

 Doing A Little Time At Bangkok's Corrections Museum

 An hour or two is enough.
-Let's hope you don't have to spend years at the Corrections museum.
+Let's hope you don't have to spend years at the Corrections Museum.
 Always a guest, never an inmate.
-It's actually a snazzy place, all brand new and relocated from some old property deep in the city.
+It's actually a snazzy place, all brand new and re-located from some old property deep in the city.
 The museum is now on the property of the Bangkok Corrections Department and is improved for your penal pleasure.

 Imposing entrance.
 Nice touch with the raw concrete look.
 Entering the Big House.